sathwikNARKEDimilli29/deMedical/README.md

 | **Co-Signed** | ❌ No | ✅ Required (credit ≥ 600) | ❌ No | 20% | 12.0% |
 | **Pool-Backed** | ❌ No | ❌ No | ✅ 120% coverage | 25% | 11.25% |

-*Example rate based on 500 credit score (15% base rate)
+*Example rate based on 450 credit score (18% base rate, new default)

 ### Collateralized Loans
 - Require 50% of loan amount as collateral (in ETH)